MenkeTechnologies/zpwr/README.md

 File ending of currently edited file in vim determines the interpreter used by the bash script `$ZPWR_SCRIPTS/runner.sh` which defaults to `~/.zpwr/scripts/runner.sh`

-## Tmux Main Window -- The Cockpit
+## Ztmux Main Window -- The Cockpit
-The main window shown in the screenshots is started by prefix-D in an empty tmux window.
+The main window shown in the screenshots is started by prefix-D in an empty ztmux window.
 This sources `~/.zpwr/tmux/control-window.conf`.
-Alternatively invoke by prefix-: `source-file ~/.zpwr/tmux/control-window.conf` or from the terminal with `tmux source-file ~/.zpwr/tmux/control-window.conf` in an empty tmux pane.
+Alternatively invoke by prefix-: `source-file ~/.zpwr/tmux/control-window.conf` or from the terminal with `tmux source-file ~/.zpwr/tmux/control-window.conf` in an empty ztmux pane.

 ## Personal Config -- Your Identity File
 Startup shell files will source `~/.zpwr/local/.tokens.sh` before zsh config and zinit startup -- put your custom code and overrides here.
 This file survives `zpwr update`.
 You can override installer variables in this file before install.
 Because this file is sourced by bash installer and zsh startup you should check if the shell is zsh before any zsh only features like `zpwrIsZsh && myZshConfig`.  `~/.zpwr/local/.tokens-post.sh` is sourced after all zsh config and zinit startup -- the final layer of customization.